abdirahodan/abdirahodana/content/blog/2021-05-25-cognitive-bias/index.md

 ---
 title: "Navigating the Maze of Cognitive Bias: Harnessing Awareness for Better Decision-Making"
-subtitle: "In our everyday lives, we find ourselves making countless decisions, both big and small."
+excerpt: "In our everyday lives, we find ourselves making countless decisions, both big and small."
+subtitle: ""
 date: 2022-05-25
 author: "Hodan Abdirahman"
 draft: false